dschaffner/physicsimages.github.io/README.md

 # physicsimages.github.io
 A site to post physics images to test the GitHub contribution cycle

-### What is catpage?
+### What is physicsimages?

-Catpage is a silly, simple page for practicing the basics of using git/github.
+Physicsimages is a silly, simple page for practicing the basics of using git/github.

-### How do I add a cat to catpage?
+### How do I add an image to physicsimages?

 Steps: